The agency model is a massive success in the business world.

 The parent company wants to move into digital marketing.

-Now, that parent faces a problem.
-Does it hire more talented people – increasing costs in the process – to cover the skill gap?
-Or, does it try to pivot or retrain its existing team to do something it’s not currently capable of doing?
-Either approach costs time and money, with a high possibility that something will go wrong.
+The parent company faces a problem.
+It can hire more talented people—raising costs—to cover the skill gap.
+Or, it can try to pivot or retrain its existing team to do something it’s not currently capable of.
+Both approaches cost time and money, with a high possibility something will go wrong.

 Those skill limitations aren’t an issue with an external agency.